one-way-ministries/one-way-ministries.github.io/_posts/2005-01-01-agape-gospel-pentecost-church.md

 title: 'Agape Gospel Pentecost Church'
 date: 2005-01-01 13:26:34
 categories: endorsements
-lead_text: 'Agape Gospel Pentecost Church - Sorgin, Malawi, Central Africa'
+lead_text: 'Sorgin, Malawi, Central Africa'
+featured_image: /images/Africa.jpg
 ---

 I am an overseer of more than 30 churches, 26 pastors and three senior pastors under the leadership of our presiding